How will COVID-19 impact my insurance?

 Need to lodge a claim?

 What if I need to lodge a claim?

 If you need to lodge a claim please contact us.
 Our team and the Insurers continue to process claims during the alert level period.
-Please be patient if you experience some issues with call connectivity, New Zealand’s mobile networks are experiencing heavy traffic during.
+Please be patient if you experience some issues with call connectivity, New Zealand’s mobile networks are experiencing heavy traffic at present.

 My home has been damaged and I need urgent repairs – will someone visit to assess the damage?

 If your claim is urgent, please get in touch.
 Currently, services such as repairs and site visits can happen providing COVID-19 guidance is adhered to (i.e. contact tracing measures and the appropriate hygiene standards are in place).
 We remain committed to the health and safety of our customers and partners.

 I have had a motor vehicle accident, how long until my vehicle will be repaired?

 If you have had a motor vehicle accident and wish to lodge a claim please contact our team.
 While insurers are continuing to process claims, there will be a different way of working for some aspects.
 Most repairers and towing companies are now open, however interruptions to international freight and shipping may impact the availability of some parts.

 Important information for Landlords